A former police woman has been jailed for 18 months, for falsely claiming her daughter had leukaemia so she could take her showjumping instead.

 She said her 15-year-old daughter was undergoing chemotherapy, so she could take time off work from her role as a traffic officer for North Yorkshire Police.

 The 39-year-old said she needed time off as her daughter was ill, but in fact was taking them to showjumping competitions.
 She was given compassionate leaves and special shifts.

 This went on for two years from January 2009 until October 2011, when she was arrested.
 During the period she took five months off sick in total and 10 days compassionate leave.

 Judge Simon Jack, sitting at Hull Crown Court said she had shown an “extreme breach of trust”.

-In May 2010 Mrs Hewitt said Natasha was in hospital with pneumonia but was in fact competing at Port Royal Showground.
+In May 2010 Mrs Hewitt said her daughter was in hospital with pneumonia when she was in fact competing at Port Royal Showground.